 - Implement the K-12 Literacy plan for 21st Century Learners. - Develop and implement interventions for diverse learners. - Enable inclusive learning environments in all schools.

-- · Parents as Partners program. - Support for the development of School Councils. - SchoolZone as a communication vehicle with parents. - TAG (online student written magazine). - Support for the development of strong school councils.
+- Parents as Partners program. - Support for the development of School Councils. - SchoolZone as a communication vehicle with parents. - TAG (online student written magazine).

 The following strategies are new for 2011-2012 and will complement and strengthen the ongoing strategies: